26 Prediction

 Prediction can be taken to mean the activity of using known information to estimate or predict unknown events or values.
 In ordinary usage, prediction suggests that the unknown events or values are in the future, but often prediction is of pre-existing facts which may only become known at a later date (e.g., we may use prediction models to diagnose a disease or to detect misstatements in observed financial statements).

 In this chapter we will cover a number of statistical approaches to prediction.
-Prediction is perhaps the most active area of research in statistics and the methods we cover in this chapter fall under the umbrella of statistical learning.
+Prediction is perhaps the most active area of research in statistics and the methods we cover in this chapter fall under the umbrella of statistical learning, also known as machine learning.

 It seems natural to ask why social science researchers would be interested in prediction.
 As discussed in Chapter 4, research papers can often be distinguished by their research objectives, which might include prediction, measurement, description, and causal inference.

 When prediction is part of the research question, the methods covered in this chapter are clearly relevant.
 A researcher might be interested in prediction not for its own sake, but to understand how information might be used in practice.
-For example, Bernard and Thomas (1989) were not interested in predicting post–earnings announcement returns so much as providing evidence of the existence of a predictable element of this as evidence of market efficiency.
+For example, Bernard and Thomas (1989) were not interested in predicting post-earnings announcement returns so much as providing evidence of the existence of a predictable element of these returns to understand market efficiency.

 Prediction methods are also often used in measurement.
 For example, papers have developed models for predicting events such as bankruptcy and earnings restatement and these models have often been used in subsequent research as measures of, say, bankruptcy risk.